dtsehelnyk/Rick_Morty/README.md

 My watch list has a simple to do like functional there is an input field where user can write down a new episode to watch later.
 I used local storage to store the ToDo items.
 The toDo list item has a remove button to remove it from the list and the checkbox to mark it as complete(when the page has reloaded the status of the task and the list don't  change).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-Your app is ready to be deployed!